codurance/soft-mod-compass/README.md

 ## CI/CD

-> There are multiples Github Actions prepared to be executed each time we push.
+> There are multiple Github Actions prepared to be executed each time we push.
 If we push a branch (not dev or master) the CI workflow will be executed, this workflow will run tests for front and backend application and create build for frontend.
 > On a merge request creation against Master, the e2e test is run
 ### Deploy Development Enviroment